krwillxyz/tongs/README.md

 Use the 'token' command to reset your token without re-entering your crucible url.

     tongs token

+This will ask you for your username and password and if it is able to successfully able to connect it will save the token to the config file.

 No password is being stored in this application, however currently there is no way to mask the password entry when running the 'token' and 'setup' commands.
 As such if you would rather